azagniotov/swift-parallax-scrolling-collectionview/README.md

 where background images move by the camera slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.

-In this example we are using [UICollectionView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionView_class/index.html) which is subclass of a [UIScrollView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIScrollView_Class/index.html) and two images per CollectionView cell [UICollectionViewCell](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionViewCell_class/index.html):
+In this example we are using [UICollectionView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionView_class/index.html) which is subclass of a [UIScrollView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIScrollView_Class/index.html) and two images per CollectionView cell [UICollectionViewCell](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionViewCell_class/index.html).
+Each image is contained inside an [UIImageView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImageView_Class/index.html) within the cell:

 1. Background image which we are going to use for the parallax scrolling effect.
 The image here can be an image of some scenery
 2. Foreground alpha image which remains static on top of the background image.
 The foreground can be a transparent image with some text